MCP Tools

 core.agent_inspect_data_meaning | Function | Inspect meaning, classification, and masking |

-core.agent_authorize_use | Procedure | Ask for an authorization decision |
+core.agent_authorize_use | Procedure | Authorization wrapper for Snowflake Intelligence agents |

 core.agent_validate_query_context | Procedure | Validate SQL against governance rules |